What is physiotherapy?

 Do I need a doctor's referral?

 Some insurance plans do require you have a doctor’s referral to utilize your extendend health benefits, so in those situations it is best to check with your insurance provider.

-Can I still come to your clinic if a doctor has referred me to another physiotherapy clinic?
+Can I still come to your clinic if a doctor has referred me to another clinic or therapist?

 Will you discuss my findings with my doctor or other health care professionals?